Welcome to Soo Film Festival!

 Deadline: You must submit your film online through FilmFreeway.com.

-Notification: Films selected for screening will be notified by email around July 27, 2020.
+Notification: Films selected for screening will be notified by email the week of July 19, 2021.

 You may enter your film in one category only.